██ CLEARANCE: ALPHA-01 · MISSION: ENGAGE · PLATFORM: SIM

 Intercept

-The MPC problem is solved fresh at every timestep over a horizon of N=10 steps.
-The CasADi symbolic model uses discretised longitudinal dynamics, minimising tracking cost plus control effort while enforcing actuator bounds throughout the horizon.
+I solve the MPC problem again at every timestep over a horizon of N=10 steps.
+The CasADi symbolic model uses discretised longitudinal dynamics.
+It minimises tracking cost plus control effort while it keeps the actuator bounds across the whole horizon.

-A soft terminal constraint steers the predicted 3D position toward the impact point [10500m, 300m] — giving the controller spatial awareness beyond the immediate tracking objective.
+A soft terminal constraint pushes the predicted 3D position toward the impact point [10500m, 300m].
+This gives the controller spatial awareness beyond the immediate tracking goal.

 • State: α (angle of attack), q (pitch rate)